 Dads, the focus is on moms this week—and their impact on you and your fathering.
-If you’re married, I encourage you to share this with your wife in the interest of strengthening your teamwork as parents.
+If you’re married, share this with your wife in the interest of strengthening your teamwork as parents.

 It’s been a few years since it came out, but this study from the Journal of Family Psychology is an important one.
 It showed that a mom’s words of encouragement or criticism directly affect how involved her child’s father becomes in the day-to-day care of their baby.